Whenever: World Premiere Reviews

 No space in the round for the musical talents of MD Simon Cryer, Kay Bywater and Jonathan Robinson, sadly tucked out of full view but not unnoticed.

-Whenever is an implicit word of warning about a future that could be just around the comer.
+In true HG Wells-style, Whenever is an implicit word of warning about a future that could be just around the comer.
 As such it is a rather brilliant Comic Potential for kids."

 (The Stage, 14 December 2000)